cnrancher/docs-hangar/docs/99-questions.md

     Example：the image to be copied only contains `amd64` architecture, but `--arch` option of hangar is `arm64`.

     This warning message will not affect the image copy process.
 When this warning message shows, it is only used to inform that this container image has not been copied.

+1. Error when copy images to Harbor 2.X registry: `authentication required`

+    Check whether the Harbor Project exists.
+You need to create Harbor Project manually when running `mirror` command.

+1. Error: `server gave HTTP response to HTTPS client`

+    Add `--tls-verify=false` option if registry server is using self-signed certificate or HTTP.